datarootsio/tf-profile/README.md

 ### Limit output with `--max_depth`
 🚧 Under construction (not implemented) 🚧

-When working with deeply nested modules, a large codebase may generate long names and resource-level statistics can be too detailed.
+When working with a large codebase, viewing statistics for every resource may be too detailed.
 You can limit the maximum module depth that `tf-profile` parses with `--max_depth` (default: -1, no limit).
 Any nested modules deeper than `--max_depth` are simply shown as their module name.
 Statistics of resources within that module are aggregated.

 ```bash
 $ terraform apply -auto-approve | tf-profile table --max_depth 1 --tee